trustpilot/kafka-connect-dynamodb/docs/data.md

 Note that when connector detects delete event, it creates two event messages:
  * a delete event message with `op` type `d` and empty `document` field.
  * a tombstone message contains same key as the delete message, but the entire message value is null.
-    * Kafka’s log compaction utilizes this to know that it can remove any earlier messages with the same key.
+    * Kafka’s log compaction utilizes this to know that it can delete all messages for this key.

 ### Tombstone message sample
 ```json